International Students

 Waitlist: A term commonly seen during registration periods.
 Students hoping to enroll in a full class can opt to be placed on a waitlist.
 This essentially saves a place in line in case spots open up from registered students dropping or changing plans.

-Withdraw: To drop a class after the add/drop grace period.
+Withdraw: To drop a class after the add/drop deadline.
 Withdrawing often means receiving a W on your transcript.

 Assistantship: Most common at graduate level, assistantships give students the opportunity to earn tuition reimbursement by working for faculty members in their area of study.